 In September 2016, the Company issued \$805 million, in aggregate, principal amount of 2.125% Convertible Senior Notes due 2026 (2.125% Notes).
 The 2.125% Notes are general unsecured senior obligations of the Company.
 The interest is payable semi-annually in March and September of each year, commencing in March 2017.
-As of June 30, 2018, the Company had \$805 million principal amount outstanding.
+As of September 29, 2018, the Company had \$805 million principal amount outstanding.

-- The 2.125% Notes mature on September 1, 2026.
-However, as outlined in the indenture governing the 2.125% Notes, holders of the 2.125% Notes may convert them at their option during certain time periods and upon the occurrence of one of the following circumstances: - (1) during any calendar quarter commencing after the calendar quarter ending on September 30, 2016 (and only during such calendar quarter), if the last reported sale price of the Company's common stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on the last trading day of the immediately preceding calendar quarter is greater than or equal to 130% of the conversion price on each applicable trading day; - (2) during the five business day period after any ten consecutive trading day period (the Measurement Period) in which the trading price per \$1,000 principal amount of notes for each trading day of the Measurement Period was less than 98% of the product of the last reported sale price of the Company's common stock and the conversion rate on each such trading day; or - (3) upon the occurrence of specified corporate events.
+The 2.125% Notes mature on September 1, 2026.
+However, as outlined in the indenture governing the 2.125% Notes, holders of the 2.125% Notes may convert them at their option during certain time periods and upon the occurrence of one of the following circumstances:

+- (1) during any calendar quarter commencing after the calendar quarter ending on September 30, 2016 (and only during such calendar quarter), if the last reported sale price of the Company's common stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on the last trading day of the immediately preceding calendar quarter is greater than or equal to 130% of the conversion price on each applicable trading day (equivalent to an initial conversion price of approximately \$8.00 per share of common stock); - (2) during the five business day period after any ten consecutive trading day period (the Measurement Period) in which the trading price per \$1,000 principal amount of notes for each trading day of the Measurement Period was less than 98% of the product of the last reported sale price of the Company's common stock and the conversion rate on each such trading day; or - (3) upon the occurrence of specified corporate events.

 On or after June 1, 2026 until the close of business on the business day immediately preceding the maturity date, holders may convert their notes at any time, regardless of the foregoing circumstances.
 Upon conversion, the Company will pay or deliver cash, shares of the Company's common stock or a combination of cash and shares of the Company's common stock, at the Company's election.

-The first event described in (1) above was met during the second quarter of 2018 and as a result, the 2.125% Notes are convertible at the option of the holder from July 1, 2018 and remain convertible until September 30, 2018.
+The first event described in (1) above was met during the third quarter of 2018 and as a result, the 2.125% Notes are convertible at the option of the holder from October 1, 2018 and remain convertible until December 31, 2018.

 The Company's current intent is to deliver shares of its common stock upon conversion of the 2.125% Notes.
-As such, the Company continued to classify the carrying value of the liability component of the 2.125% Notes as long-term debt and the equity component of the 2.125% Notes as permanent equity on its condensed consolidated balance sheet as of June 30, 2018.
+As such, the Company continued to classify the carrying value of the liability component of the 2.125% Notes as permanent equity on its condensed consolidated balance sheet as of September 29, 2018.